This article may contain compensated links. Please read disclaimer for more info.

 If there’s one thing the whole world envies in Paris, it’s its tasty, traditional baguette.
 The Parisian baguette is one of France’s most iconic foods, a kind of unofficial symbol of Paris.
 Baguettes are dangerously good too!

-In Paris, baguettes are an indispensable part of everyday life, and you will find the Parisian baguette in any meal, for breakfast, lunch, dinner, or a quick eat on the go.
+In Paris, baguettes are an indispensable part of everyday life.
+You will find the Parisian baguette in any traditional French breakfast, but also at lunch, dinner, or for a quick eat on the go.